 - Minimize distractions; turn phone, tv, and lights off, put the dog out, etc

-- Start by taking 10 deep, slow and long breaths; breathe in and out as slowly and quietly as possible
+- Inhale 10 deep, slow and long breaths through your nose; breathe in and out through your nose as slowly and quietly as possible

-- Concetrate on your breathing to the exclusion of any thought or emotion that comes up
+- Concentrate on your breathing to the exclusion of any thought or emotion that comes up; focus on breathing from the diaphragm

 - If you lose count of your breath, start back at 1 and try again until you can focus entirely on your breathing for 10 breaths